gizipp/gizipp.com/_posts/2019-10-17-reset-heroku-pg-database.md

 ## Summary

-Dropping production database is not your usual perform.
-Despite of non-straightforward step, it made to ensure and double check your action.
+Dropping the production database is not your usual performance.
+Despite the non-straightforward step, it is made to ensure and double-check your action.

-Are you sure you really want destroy production database?
+Are you sure you really want to destroy the production database?

+Thanks for reading.

 ***